htsuruo/shared_preferences_debugger/README.md

 Just use `SharedPreferencesDebugPage()` anywhere you want.

-`SharedPreferencesDebugPage()` is wrapper of `Scaffold`, so it recommend used as new screen like following code.
+`SharedPreferencesDebugPage()` is wrapper of `Scaffold`, so it is recommend to use as new screen like following code..

 ```dart
 IconButton(